 KEVIN HAMMONDS (BOOK AND LYRICS)

-Recordings of his lyrics with Charles' music can be found on Julie Atherton's first solo CD A Girl of Few Words, Mark Joseph's CD Clear Blue Sky, Gemma Atkins CD Yesterday Today Tomorrow, and the original London cast recording of When Midnight Strikes.
+Recordings of his lyrics can be found on Julie Atherton's first solo CD A Girl of Few Words, Mark Joseph's CD Clear Blue Sky, Gemma Atkins CD Yesterday Today Tomorrow, and the original London cast recording of When Midnight Strikes.
 Kevin is a proud member of The Dramatist Guild and BMI Musical Theatre Workshop.
 To learn more visit: www.kevinhammonds.com

 CHARLES MILLER (MUSIC)